gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

   to the remote user, so that she can gain trust in the remote SGX platform.
 - Elasticity - providing the Kubernetes service for automating deployment, scaling, and management of containerized TensorFlow Serving so that the cloud providers can setup the environment easily.
-Using Nginx to automatically load balance.
+We use Nginx for automatic load balancing.

 The goal of this tutorial is to show how these applications - TensorFlow Serving and Kubernetes - can run in an untrusted environment (like a public cloud),